-Initially, the WhatsApp messaging application did not become recognised after it’s launch in 2009, although it was such a great invention that would help people in various ways.
+Initially, the WhatsApp messaging application did not become recognised after its launch in 2009, although it was such a great invention that would help people in various ways.
 Later, it became popular and in 2014, it had over 400 million users worldwide because of its good interface and ability to do away with the traditional SMS that people were using.
-It’s at that time when Facebook developed a burning interest to acquire it at over $19 billion.
+It was at that time when Facebook developed a burning interest to acquire it at over $19 billion.
 This transaction became one of the most expensive deals in the history of technology.

 Most people, nowadays, use the WhatsApp messaging platform in ways different from what the co-founders had at the time of building it.
 When I did some simple research, I noticed that they use it in the following ways:

 ♣ Messaging platform

 People use WhatsApp to send and receive messages, images, audio and videos on their smartphones.
 This service helps them to connect instantly with their friends and family members worldwide at a moderate cost.

 Although most people regard WhatsApp as a messaging service, currently its “Group” function allows users to group chat with 256 people at the same time.
 This function makes it work more like a social media network than a traditional messaging app.

 The voice calling function enables people to call their contacts using WhatsApp for free, even if they are in a different country.
 This function uses an internet connection and not your cellular voice minutes.